victorm111/playwright-AWE-NEW/README.md

 ## Running the tests
+# PyCharm option:

--n 1 --count=1 (-n runs on number CPUs, --count number of tests to run one after another
+-n 1 --count=1 (-n runs on number CPUs, --count number of tests to run one after another pytest.ini -n 3 runs on 3 procs, can run tests in parallel

 ### Break down into end to end tests